 Canyon Mouth Park is located at the southern end of Little River Canyon and is part of Little River Canyon National Preserve.
-The park hosts the Preserve’s largest picnic area, a soccer field, and a playground.
-It is also the starting point for the most scenic and easiest hike in the Preserve, the Canyon Mouth Trail.
+Here you will find a large picnic area, a soccer field, a playground, and one of the few swimming holes within the park on the Little River.
+It is also home to the Canyon Mouth Trail.

 Canyon Mouth Park opens daily at 8 AM, but closing times vary per season.
 It is open until 7 PM in the summer, 6 PM in the spring and fall, and 5 PM in the winter.
 The gates are locked promptly at closing time, and any cars remaining in the parking lot will be ticketed and / or towed, and may possibly be locked in for the night.
 Operating hours can always change, so before making travel plans, be sure to check the National Park Service’s official Operating Hours and Seasons web page for Little River Canyon National Preserve.

-There is a fee to enter Canyon Mouth Park, and this is paid using a machine at the entrance or at the pay station (only staffed during peck season).
-As of 2023, the current day-use fee is $15.
-The machine takes National Park Annual Passes, Little River Canyon National Preserve yearly passes, credit cards, and cash (no bills larger than $20).
+There is a fee to enter Canyon Mouth Park, and this is paid at the entrance station.
+During the summer an attendant will take your payment, otherwise use the fee machine that is also at the entrance.
+The machine accepts National Park annual passes, Little River Canyon National Preserve annual passes, credit and debit cards, and cash (no bills larger than $20).
 The machine does not give change, so be sure you have the correct amount if using cash.
-You will be issued a pass that you must place on the dashboard of your vehicle.
-Prices can always change, so before heading to the park be sure to check the National Park Service’s official Fees and Passes web page for the current prices.
+You will be issued a pass that must be placed on the dashboard of your vehicle.
+For the current entrance fee, be sure to check the National Park Service’s official Fees and Passes web page for the park.

-The park has picnic tables and grills, restrooms, a water fountain, a pavilion, a playground, and a soccer field.
-The pavilion can be reserved in advance, but all other facilities are taken on a first come, first served basis.
+Canyon Mouth Park has dozens of picnic tables and grills, a modern restroom, a water fountain, an outdoor rinse-off shower, a pavilion, a playground, and a soccer field.
+The pavilion can be reserved in advance for group events, but all other facilities are taken on a first come, first served basis.
 Call (256) 845-9605 to inquire about reserving the pavilion.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.